dafer45/TBTK/doc/Manual.md

 Most of these units should be self-explanatory, with Gx, Mx, kx, mx, etc. corresponds to giga, mega, kilo, milli, etc.
 Further, Ao corresponds to Ångström (Å), while pcs corresponds to pieces.
-If further base units are wanted, please do not hesitate to request the addition of additional base units.
+If further base units are wanted, please do not hesitate to request additions.

-If base units other than the default base units are wanted, it is recommended to set the base units at the very start of a program.
+If base units other than the default base units are wanted, it is recommended to set these at the very start of a program.
 For example at the first line in the main routine.
 This avoids ambiguities that results from changing base units in the middle of execution.
 To for example set the base units to mK, ps, Å, meV, C, and mol, type